zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Angela is not convinced.
 She says, “But the other k ids can be so rough.”
 “To be rough” (rough) means to, in this case, play a physi cal activity or participate in a physical activity that might cause someone to get h urt.
 Really, it means to play in such a way or in such a manner that would result in  someone getting hurt.
 It can cause people to get injured or hurt – even killed s ometimes.

-Angela continues, “He comes home with bruises all t he time.
+Angela continues, “He comes home with bruises all the time.
 I can’t stand seeing him hurt.”
 “Bruises” (bruises) are temporary discol ored areas on your skin, usually circles of purple or dark green that are ca used by someone hitting himself or someone getting hit, more likely by another pers on.
 If, for example, I take my hand and close it up into a ball called a “fist” an d hit you hard, it might cause a bruise.
 Later on, your skin may turn a different co lor, a dark color.

 Angela is complaining that Davy often comes home fr om these games with bruises.
 Juan says, “Do you want to come to the gam e?
 You can see for yourself that everything is fine.”
 Angela says, “How can I w atch Davy running into danger?
 I’d want to run out onto the field and save  him.”
 Angela says she can’t go to the game and watch Davy because if she did, s he would go out and try to protect her son during the game.
 Juan then says, “Y ou’re right.
 It’s better that you stay here.
 If you did that,” meaning if you went to  the game and tried to protect Davy, “your son will never live it down.”